haydenso/mac_git_automation/README.md

     Example:
     push button padding edited

-    Note: speech marks are not needed for the message pa
+    Note: speech marks are not needed for the message parameter

 ## Using bash